Childbirth in Thailand: Traditional rituals

 Another tradition includes making offerings at a temple (wat) on the third day after the baby is born to obtain a blessing from a monk.
 The "fire shaving ceremony" takes place when the child reaches the age of one month and one day, which involves cutting of the baby's hair.
 As a precaution, babies must be kept away from the rain.
-Circumcision is not very prevalent in Thailand; only 13% of Thai male population are circumcised.
+Circumcision is not very prevalent in Thailand; only 13% of Thai's male population was circumcised as of 2007.
+In 2016, the prevalence was lower, at 11.9%.

 It is not specified when the newborn period ends.
 There is also no information on the significance of vernix, the baby's rest, activity, and movement, as well as meconium and handling of the urine and feces.

 Care for the baby

 For the first month of the baby's life, the mother must stay very close and "breastfeed the newborn on its slightest demand".
 Babies are also sometimes given a mixture of banana, honey, and water to prevent diarrhea.
 If the baby cries too much and cannot sleep, it is believed that the baby's guardian spirit, Mae Sue, is teasing the newborn too much.
 Usual interaction with Mae Sue is normal, during which the baby will play and laugh by itself.